Grace period: Advantages and disadvantages

 However, habitual procrastinators may come to view the grace period as the actual deadline, and if, due to unforeseen circumstances, they are occasionally late beyond that, they might complain about the applied penalty.

 Credit cards

 In personal finance, a grace period is the period during which no interest is charged on a credit card.
 See credit card interest for further information.

 It can also be a time period after a payment due date within which the fee can be paid without penalty.
 For example, late charges may not be incurred for payments due on the first of the month if they are paid on or before the tenth of the month.
+In the United States, almost all credit cards offer a grace period on purchase transactions.
+An exception, for example, are the Upgrade credit cards.